Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Designing Zoe: A Conversational Agent to Combat Passive Fatigue

 Building on these findings, Zoe was developed around three core elements: \begin{enumerate} \item \textbf{Engagement strategies} encouraged drivers to notice and describe their surroundings (e.g., "What can you see around us?") or comment on expected roadside wildlife. \item \textbf{Interaction management} protocols ensured the agent never assumed responses, paused if participants appeared busy, and included recovery strategies such as, "I apologise, could you please repeat that?" \item \textbf{Safety protocols} required the agent to regularly remind drivers that road attention always takes precedence and to immediately halt interaction if the CA became a distraction. \end{enumerate}

-In addition, light cognitive weight gamification features were also included to broaden appeal and encourage engagement. \textit{Zoe} was prompted to provide context-relevant prompts tied to road vigilance.
+In addition, light cognitive-weight gamification features were included to broaden appeal and encourage engagement. \textit{Zoe} was prompted to provide context-relevant prompts tied to road vigilance.
 This included optional micro-interactions drawn selectively from the Entertainment archetype (e.g., brief challenges, environment-linked facts).
 The intention was to support attention and provide gamification elements \cite{Bier2019-xr} without impacting on safety goals.
+A little-shot prompting approach was used to enhance the user experience by reducing the risk of hallucination, improving the accuracy of personalised responses, and supporting greater stability, consistency, and clarity \cite{Mortezapour2025-ys}.

 \textbf{Design goals}